 process itself in fact alchemical, transmuting one idea into

-at work are similarly about retention and change.
-Whilst abstract with
+processes at work are similarly about retention and change.
+Whilst

-no descriptive programme, the music is dramatic and has a clear an unfolding
+abstract with no descriptive programme, the music is dramatic and has a

-contemporary music.
-They performed magnificently and were placed 11th.
+dramatic, contemporary music.
+They performed magnificently and were

-Particularly mentioned was the tuned percussionist Liam Carter and the
+placed 11th.
+Particularly mentioned was the tuned percussionist Liam

-well balanced solo between Principal Cornetist John Sails and Soprano
+Carter and the well balanced solo between Principal Cornetist John Sails

 John Woodward the bands Musical Director said: “I am incredibly proud

-routine jobs and representing Kirkbymoorside at the Himmighausen Germany
+celebrations, routine jobs and representing Kirkbymoorside at the

-Millenium Celebrations, but they have never once faltered.
-Taking on
+Himmighausen Germany Millenium Celebrations, but they have never once

-this challenging piece and producing a fantastic performance on the
+faltered.
+Taking on this challenging piece and producing a fantastic

-October at the Pickering Wartime Weekend and their next concert is on
+16th October at the Pickering Wartime Weekend and their next concert is